ava-labs/avalanche-docs/docs/nodes/validate/add-a-validator.md

 }
 ```

-To stake a different amount, please replace the code above with a stake amount that is greater than 1 AVAX.
+To stake a different amount, please replace the code above with a stake amount of 1 AVAX or greater.
 Below sets a new value of 10,000 AVAX (`10000000000000` GWEI).
 Value is set in GWEI format where `1,000,000,000` GWEI = 1 AVAX.

 Please follow the Example below for steps to change the stake amount: